Citation, DOI, disclosures and article data

 The lesser sac may be conceptualized as the space posterior to the lesser omentum, between the posterior wall of the stomach and the surface of the peritoneum that covers the anterior surface of the left kidney 1.

-The epiploic foramen (of Winslow) is the only natural communication between greater and lesser sac.
+The epiploic foramen (of Winslow) is the only natural communication between greater and lesser sacs 3.

 As the lesser sac is a peritoneal space, all of its boundaries are lined by visceral or parietal peritoneum 3.
 On the left side, the lesser sac is partially divided by a peritoneal fold over the left gastric fold, named pancreatogastric fold 3.